splewis/csgo-multi-1v1/README.md

 Stable releases are in the [GitHub Releases](https://github.com/splewis/csgo-multi-1v1/releases) section.

 I **strongly** recommend using the [Updater](https://forums.alliedmods.net/showthread.php?t=169095) plugin which can automatically update the plugin for bug fixes.
+Any changes made through an automatic update will be backwards compatible.

 ### Donations